 Metadata-driven organization: Documents classified by properties (client, project, type, status, regulator) rather than folder location, enabling flexible retrieval regardless of where files physically reside.

-Advanced search: Full-text and metadata search across entire repositories with filters by document properties, creation dates, approval status, and business context.
+Full-text and metadata search across entire repositories with filters by document properties, creation dates, approval status, and business context.

 Complete audit trails: Automatic logging of every document action, creation, modification, viewing, downloading, deletion, with tamper-proof records exportable to regulators and auditors.